A high-tech metal company

 Outcome

-In 2024 we reported 71 biodiversity activities that are related to developed plans in the business units.
+We reported 78 (71) biodiversity activities that are related to developed plans in the business units.
 We work together with several partners and academia to develop the way we work with biodiversity and restoration of habitats.

 Definition